Landon Bytheway’s Foolproof Guide to Impressing Clients

 Why do you utilize Musicbed in your work?

-Musicbed by far has the best selection that doesn’t feel like corporate jingles.
+Musicbed has the best selection that doesn’t feel like corporate jingles.
 They’re real songs by real artists.
 Musicbed consistently just has some of the best music.
-And so I use Musicbed when I need stuff for YouTube and I just don’t want to risk any sort of demonetization on a video.
-I will absolutely use Musicbed.
-And then with client work as well, we’ll use Musicbed if we need stuff for different ads because it’s not just the Fulltime Filmmaker YouTube channel, it’s also my studio productions.
-And then even occasionally with influencer-type clients, just on my personal brand, and in those cases, I need music and Musicbed is a great spot to get that.
+I use Musicbed when I need stuff for YouTube, and I don’t want to risk any sort of demonetization of a video.

 Explore a curated playlist of Landon’s favorite songs to use in his work—available to license only on Musicbed.